Frequently Asked Questions

-The new Orientation to Practical Nursing will be an 8 week course that will meet at the DATC two to three times per week.
-This orientation course will start in June and October each year.
+The new Orientation to Practical Nursing will be a 6-8 week course that will meet at the DATC two to three times a week.
+This orientation course will start in February, July, and October each year.

 Yes.
 A current Certified Nursing Assistant (CNA) certification is required before the first day of the Practical Nurse program, even if you have other medical certifications.